 How to cook orzo

-Orzo is typically cooked similar to other pastas.
+Orzo is typically cooked similarly to other pasta.
 Add the orzo to well-salted boiling water and cook until al dente, approx. 8-10 minutes.

 Substitutes for orzo